villares/Py5Script/README.md

 - **⚙️ Settings**: Customizes the editor experience (Theme, Font Size, Tabs, whitespace).

 ### File Management & Assets
-The sidebar on the left displays all files in your current project.
+The sidebar on the left displays all files in your current project, including code and assets
 - **Files**: Listing of all code and asset files.
 - **sketch.py**: The main entry point.
 - **Add File (+)**: Create new python modules or shader files (`.vert`, `.frag`, `.glsl`).